inbal-mishory/AccessibilityTodos/README.md

 * Made sure there is a visible focus style for interactive elements navigated to via keyboard input.
 * Made sure there's only one h1 element per page
 * Made sure to use list elements (ol, ul, and dl elements) for list content
+* Made sure the app was accessible on different screen sizes

 ## Test Accessibility
-* Test Accessibility using DevTools' Lighthouse, and got a score of 100
+* Tested Accessibility using DevTools' Lighthouse, and got a score of 100
-* Test Accessibility with Wave Chrome extension
+* Tested Accessibility with the [Wave](https://chromewebstore.google.com/detail/wave-evaluation-tool/jbbplnpkjmmeebjpijfedlgcdilocofh) Chrome extension
-* Test Accessibility with Axe DevTools Chrome extension
+* Tested Accessibility with the [Axe DevTools](https://chromewebstore.google.com/detail/axe-devtools-web-accessib/lhdoppojpmngadmnindnejefpokejbdd) Chrome extension
 * Used [Silktide chrome plugin](https://silktide.com/) to test accessibility and screen reader compatibility
+* Used NVDA screen reader to test the app

 ## Deployment
 * Deployed the project to [GitHub Pages](https://inbal-mishory.github.io/AccessibilityTodos/)